-With the introduction of Chromebooks in classes we sought to increase our pupils' motivation and, at the same time, their learning ability.
-Also, we wanted to lead the way for teachers to a much more competency-based form of teaching which in turn will help to boost the inter-relationship between pupils and teachers, thereby also facilitating group work both in the classroom and out of class.
+With the introduction of Chromebooks in lessons, we sought to increase our pupils' motivation and, at the same time, their learning ability.
+Also, we wanted to lead the way for teachers to a much more competency-based form of teaching, which in turn will help to boost the interrelationship between pupils and teachers, thereby also facilitating group work both in the classroom and outside lessons.

-Although there have previously been Vedruna schools that used the Google Apps for Education environment, they did not have the support of Chromebooks.
-In 2013 a pilot trial was begun with Chromebooks in a determined effort to take the digital education of the pupils a step further, and it was found that the system offered certain real advantages in the learning environment over the previous system, which was based on a computer studies classroom subject to severe limitations of usage.
+Although some Vedruna schools used the Google Apps for Education environment previously, they didn't have the support of Chromebooks.
+In 2013, a pilot trial began with Chromebooks in a determined effort to take the digital education of the pupils a step further, and it was found that the system offered certain real advantages in the learning environment over the previous system which was based in a computer studies classroom and was subject to severe usage limitations.

-There was already a precedent in several centres that already used the Google Apps for Education environment, but without the support of Google Chromebooks.
-It was in September 2013 when the first complete experiment was conducted using Chromebooks in compulsory secondary education courses at the Vedruna secondary school in the district of Gracia, Barcelona.
-In this first phase 150 Chromebooks were used, with which the pupils and teaching staff began to come into contact, assessing their capabilities and features.
-After three months it was found that the system offers real advantages over the previous system, and the Vedruna's board of management decided to take this to the next level.
+There was already a precedent in several centres that already used the Google Apps for Education environment but without the support of Google Chromebooks.
+In September 2013, the first complete experiment was conducted using Chromebooks in compulsory secondary education courses at the Vedruna secondary school in the district of Gracia, Barcelona.
+In this first phase.
+150 Chromebooks were used which the pupils and teaching staff began to come into contact with, assessing their capabilities and features.
+After three months, it was found that the system offers real advantages over the previous system, and the Vedruna's board of management decided to take this to the next level.